 England has a vast heritage of fruit tree varieties dating back centuries.
 They are often multi-purpose varieties (for example, some of the apple varieties are suitable both for cooking and eating) and they are all very different from the varieties whose fruits are commonly found in supermarkets.

 Like all our trees, these trees are available from the end of November onwards, as it is at that time that the trees will be fully dormant and therefore in the optimum stage to be planted anywhere in the UK.
+Availability will be limited to pre-trained trees – fan, cordon, espalier – for the coming season.
 Trees can be delivered anywhere in the UK.
 Trees can also be collected from our nursery or from the Beccles/Ellaugh Farmers market, though we will need to know in advance when trees are being collected as we are often out on delivery or in the orchards.

 Here is the complete list of the English heritage varieties that we stock:

 Lane Prince Albert